Home » Indian Polity » Good Governance

 Good Governance

 The administration of public affairs in a just, fair, and reasonable manner is good governance.
-Federal countries like India are more likely to have a variety of administrative systems, which could create complications and difficulties that help to shape the concept of good governance.
-The Good Governance Index was created by the Indian government to assess the effectiveness of various efforts done by state and UT administrations in terms of governance.
+Federal countries like India have different administrative systems, which can complicate governance and influence the idea of good governance.
+To evaluate how well state and union territory administrations are doing, the Indian government created the Good Governance Index.

 Good Governance is an important part of Indian Polity which is an important subject in the UPSC Syllabus.
 Students can also go for the UPSC Mock Test to get more accuracy in their preparations.